MONROE, Iowa (AP)– This swath of southeast Iowa isn’t supposed to be a nailbiter for Democrats.

 Of course, Trump lost the presidency and Democrat Joe Biden will move into the White Home in January after winning nearly 80 million votes nationwide, a historical high.
 But the enthusiasm for Biden– or for defeating Trump– didn’t trickle to other Democrats down tally.

-That leaves the party challenging a numeration over how to move on.
-The Democratic Congressional Project Committee, which supports the party’s Home prospects, is beginning a “deep dive” evaluation into what occurred.
+That leaves the party challenging a numeration over how to progress.
+The Democratic Congressional Project Committee, which supports the party’s Home candidates, is beginning a “deep dive” evaluation into what occurred.

 That gave Trump an opportunity to rally his supporters.
 The president’s nearly 74 million votes is the second-highest in history and fed huge turnout that helped improve Home races, particularly in rural areas.